apeoplerson/esx_jail/README.md

 4. Select language in `config.lua`
 5. (Optional) See below on how to jail via `esx_policejob`

+# Dependencies
+oxmysql (I removed async since it was crap)

 # How to jail

 - Use the `esx_jail:sendToJail(source, jailTime)` server side trigger